How To File A Police Report For Identity Theft (in 2023)

 While it’s often easier to measure the financial impact of identity theft, it’s much harder to track the emotional damage.
 Victims of identity theft feel overwhelmed, violated, and exhausted — with no idea where or who to turn to for help.

-But the sooner you report identity theft, the better chance you have of preventing further damage to your financial and personal reputation.
+The sooner you file a police report for identity theft, the better chance you have of preventing further damage to your financial and personal reputation.

 In this guide, we’ll explain when you should file a police report for identity theft, how to do it, and the other essential steps to take if you’re a victim.